gplepage/lsqfit/doc/source/overview.rst

 turning the ``x``\s into fit parameters, and otherwise dispensing with independent variables.

-To illustrate this, we modify the basic analysis code in the previous section.
+To illustrate this, we modify the basic analysis code above.
 First we need to add errors to the ``x``\s, which we do by changing ``make_data`` so that each ``x`` has a random value within about ``+-0.001%`` of its original value and an error::